I Know Why the Caged Bird Sings cover

 by Maya Angelou

-- Great if you want: memoir that reads as literature, not just life story
+• Great if you want: memoir that reads like literary fiction, not confessional diary

-- Skip if: unflinching accounts of childhood trauma are too heavy right now
+• Skip if: depictions of childhood abuse and racial violence are too heavy right now